 Chipotle Butternut Squash Soup is perfectly spicy, delightfully creamy, and fully satisfying.
 The grilled cheese croutons are a not totally necessary, but much welcomed garnish (hint: you should make them).

 I’ve always been one of those people who doesn’t feel like soup can be a fully satisfying meal and I never find it appealing when I’m seriously hungry.
 But guys, I just changed my mind.
 This soup has changed my mind and potentially my life.
 I promise it has nothing to do with the fact that there are grilled cheese croutons involved.
 Nope, nothing at all.
 Seriously though, the croutons are the bonus on top of this soup, but not totally necessary for your full satisfaction and enjoyment.
 Chipotle Butternut Squash Soup is all you really need in life.

-I think the key to maximum enjoyment with this butternut squash soup is roasting the butternut squash and onions before making the soup.
+I think the key to maximum enjoyment with this butternut squash soup is roasting the butternut squash and onions before turning them into soup.
 The other keys are the chipotle peppers and coconut milk.
 OK fine, and the grilled cheese croutons made with gruyere cheese.
 I’m calling those a key, too.
 But for as “fancy” as this soup may seem, it really does come together in no time at all!